-With an increased influx of students each year, the group dynamics of TJHSST's hallway traffic have more likely than not been transformed from any past state.
-Traditionally, TJHSST accepts 400 additional students each year.

-Each student remains at school for approximately four years, so the aggregate of all class sizes has tradionally predictably rounded 1600 students.
+With changes made to the school, there is reason to believe that the dynamics of TJHSST's hallway traffic differs from its dynamics in previous years.
+In the past, TJHSST accepted approximately 400 additional students each year.
+Each student remains at school for approximately four years, so the aggregate of all class sizes predictably neared 1600 students.

-However, over the years, the world has experienced a demographic shift.
-The US student population has increased, and with colleges sorting through the largest applicant pool in the history of the United States of America, TJHSST must now accept 450 students-a number that could very well increase in the future.
+However, over the years, TJHSST has increased the number of students it accepts.
+TJHSST must now accept 450 students-a number that could very well increase in the future.
+On top of that, the TJHSST building itself has changed with the addition of several new trailers.